 Sudan and South Sudan are at war - of sorts - and have been for longer than it appears.

+President Omar al-Bashir's bellicose declarations about liberating South Sudan from the "insects" who govern it stole the headlines.
 South Sudan's conquest of the Heglig oilfields last week, with its far-reaching military and economic implications, is the physical proof of the conflict.

 But it is not yet certain these recent events will result in meaningful and continued fighting outside the already embroiled border region.